Darleen Barnard is Certified Health Coach and Certified Personal Trainer who specializes in weight loss by using the

 Is it Really a Plateau?

 The first thing we need to do is to determine if we have really hit a plateau.
 Just because the scale isn't moving, doesn't mean we aren't losing body fat.
 Remember, pounds (or kilograms) is only ONE way to measure progress, and many would argue that it really isn't the best measure anyway.
 Many people use the scale as a weight-loss indicator because it is quick and easy and has little room for error.
 Using a measuring tape or calipers to measure body fat can be inconsistent if not done correctly.

 Just because you are not losing pounds (or kilograms), doesn't mean your body composition isn't changing.
 As you burn fat and build muscle, you will lose inches and your clothes will become looser, which is the usually the goal for most people anyway.

 As muscle building tapers, which it will eventually, the scale will start moving again as long as you continue to burn fat.
 Therefore, make sure you are using other objective metrics to measure your progress, such as calipers and a measuring tape by a trained professional.

 And remember – one of the best ways to measure your progress is how you FEEL!!
-Although not a quantitative measure (like pounds/kg, inches, and percentages), it is qualitative and it is probably one of the main reasons you are losing weight anyway!
+I know you really want to break through a weight loss plateau and it's easy to use quantitative measures (like pounds/kg, inches, and percentages)!
+However, how we feel is probably one of the main reasons you are losing weight anyway!
 Don't understate the importance of not being as tired, reduced back pain, better mood, and more energy!!
 Raise your awareness of how you feel emotionally and physically and don't let the numbers on the scale make you feel like you are not making progress!

 Strategies to Break Through the Plateau